 How Rubber Shoe Soles are Made

 We can thank Charles Goodyear for his perseverance.
-In 1844, after years of experimentation Charles Goodyear invented the process of heating natural rubber mixed with sulfur.
+In 1844, after years of experimentation, Charles Goodyear finally invented the process of heating natural rubber mixed with sulfur to create shoe rubber.

-Vulcanization is how all the big shoe brands like Nike, Adidas, Yezzy, Vibram, Margom and Jordan made outsoles.
-The molds and process are all about the same.
-Black rubber, crystal rubber or gum rubber is all a matter of the recipe.
+Vulcanization is how all the big shoe brands like Nike, Adidas, Yeezy, Vibram, Margom, and Jordan made outsoles.
+The molds and processes are all about the same.
+Black rubber, crystal rubber, or gum rubber is all a matter of the recipe.
 Black outsole rubber is loaded with carbon, Crystal rubber is 100% synthetic, while Gum rubber is a mixture of natural and synthetic rubber compounds.

 How Rubber Soles are Made for Shoes

 The rubber pressing operations for shoe soles are usually sub-contracted to a factory that specializes in the compounding and pressing of the rubber parts.
-The rubber mixing operations are messy and pressing rooms are uncomfortably hot so these are best done outside of the shoe factory.
+The rubber mixing operations are messy and pressing rooms are uncomfortably hot, making it best done outside of the shoe factory.

 See a rubber pressing factory

 The rubber pressing operation begins with the mixing of the rubber components.
 Depending on the performance requirements of the rubber outsole, natural and synthetic rubbers are combined with curing agents such as sulfur or peroxide.